 Ease of Breeding: Easy

-The Serpae Tetra is very hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can bring disease to your tank.
+The Serpae Tetra is very hardy, and disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-A good thing about the Serpae Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about Serpae Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your Flame Tetra the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your Serpae Tetra the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.

-The Serpae Tetra, or Red Minor Tetra, is readily available in pet stores and online, and is reasonably priced.
-There is also a longfinned variety that has been developed and is often available.
+The Serpae Tetra, or Red Minor Tetra, is readily available in pet stores and online and is reasonably priced.
+A long-finned variety that was developed in captivity is often available.
 This variety is usually referred to as Long Fin Red Minor Tetra or Long Finned Serpae Tetra.

 Nate - 2010-12-22 I added 4 Red Serpa Tetras to my 75 gallon tank and they started of shoaling together very well.
 Now two weeks later they are constantly nipping at each other.
 I have 7 red wag fry (three months old) 3 adult red wags.
 I also have one dalmatian molly (the other two didn't survive after a case of ich).
 They don't bother any of the other fish including the fry.
 Now one of the Tetras has a huge chunk ripped out of his top (dorsal?) fin.
 Any way to tame these once calm fish?